mattj241/Trivia_API/backend/README.md

     "total_questions" : 24
 }

+GET '/categories/<int:id>/questions'
+- This endpoint wraps the previous "questions" endpoint but only fetches questions that belong to a certain category
+- Request Args: One arg defined as a URL parameter to indicate the unique key of the category of questions we want to fetch
+- Returns: All questions from a certain category, as well as all categories so the user can still select other categories to fetch questions from
+Request Example: '/categories/1/questions
+Response Example:
+{
+    "categories": {
+        "1": "Science",
+        "2": "Art",
+        "3": "Geography",
+        "4": "History",
+        "5": "Entertainment",
+        "6": "Sports"
+    },
+    "current_category": "Science",
+    "questions": [
+        {
+            "answer": "The Liver",
+            "category": 1,
+            "difficulty": 4,
+            "id": 20,
+            "question": "What is the heaviest organ in the human body?"
+        },
+        {
+            "answer": "Alexander Fleming",
+            "category": 1,
+            "difficulty": 3,
+            "id": 21,
+            "question": "Who discovered penicillin?"
+        },
+        {
+            "answer": "Blood",
+            "category": 1,
+            "difficulty": 4,
+            "id": 22,
+            "question": "Hematology is a branch of medicine involving the study of what?"
+        }
+    ],
+    "total_questions": 3
+}

 DELETE '/questions/<int:id>'
 - Attempts to remove the question from the trivia board specified by the question identifier within the URL
-- Request args: One arg defined as a URL parameter to indicate unique key of the question targetted to delete
+- Request args: One arg defined as a URL parameter to indicate the unique key of the question targetted to delete
 - Returns: Upon successful deletion, the entire new set of questions are sent back to the client.
 If the ID specified could not be found, a 404 will be sent back to the client:
 Request Example: '/questions/20'
 Response Example: